 The ‘Think-Tank for Information Decision and Execution’ (TIDE) Sprint is a bi-annual event that improves federated interoperability throughout the Alliance by exploring concepts and ideas, demonstrating technology and developing specifications, requirements and programmes of work.
 At TIDE Sprint operators, engineers, scientists and technicians from nations’ governments, military, academia and industry come together in a spirit of collaboration, cooperation and innovation to advance in one week, what would otherwise take many months to achieve.
 The outcomes and recommendations from TIDE Sprint events inform, inspire and advance the work of participants and community of interest capability development and programmes of work.

-TIDE Sprint events normally takes place twice a year, every spring in Europe and every fall in the United States.
-However, due to the ongoing COVID-19 pandemic we have modified our format to deliver fully on-line events.
-Each TIDE Sprint event will provide a number of functional ‘tracks’ that are led by experienced Subject Matter Experts and supported by a NATO community of interest; between them they will design a ‘track agenda’ to reflect the most pressing problems that must be solved!
+TIDE Sprint events take place twice a year, every spring in Europe and every fall in the United States.
+Each TIDE Sprint event provides a number of functional ‘tracks’ that are led by experienced Subject Matter Experts and supported by a NATO community of interest; between them they will design a ‘track agenda’ to reflect the most pressing problems that must be solved.

 TIDE Sprint events are open to NATO, partner nations and Non-NATO entities (NNEs).
 They take place in an unclassified environment and all sessions are conducted in English.
 Additional information on event administration, registration, past presentations and reports is available on the password protected TIDEPEDIA website.
 For access to Tidepedia, please email firstname.lastname@example.org, including your first and last name, email address and the government or military organisation you represent.
 Industry and academia are encouraged to participate but require sponsorship from NATO, or from a national government or military representative.